liqd/adhocracy4/docs/datamodel.md

 ### organisation

 -   container of projects
--   can be overriden easily (pluggable)
+-   can be overridden easily (pluggable)
 -   must expose initiators (via `has_initiator` method)

 ### projects

 -   map a participation project / process in the real world
 -   allow to specify local moderators and participants (user roles)
--   contains containers of particpation content (modules)
+-   contains containers of participation content (modules)
 -   follows automatically a given timeline (phases)
 -   exposes moderators / members (via `has_member` or `has_moderator` method)